Ranking every player to wear No.9 for Arsenal in the Premier League

-Thirty-six goals across two seasons is a decent return; if he continues that form and fires the Gunners to a trophy or two, we may have to reconsider his standing further down the line.
+Forty-five goals in 114 appearances at the time of writing is a decent return considering many of those appearances have come from the wing or bench.
+If he continues that form and fires the Gunners to a trophy or two, we may have to reconsider his standing further down the line.

 Signed as a £500,000 unknown from PSG in 1997 and sold two years later as a £22.3million superstar to Real Madrid having won the Premier League and FA Cup.